San Gimignano Tuscany, Italy Travel Guide

 Italy has three major mobile providers: Vodafone, TIM, and WindTre.
 All provide good coverage, including in rural Tuscany.

-ESIMs offer a convenient alternative, avoiding the need for a physical SIM card.
+ESIMs offer a convenient alternative, avoiding the requirement for a physical SIM card.

-The Italian post office, "Poste Italiane," has a branch in San Gimignano.
+The Italian language post office, "Poste Italiane," has a branch in San Gimignano.

 Italian is the official language.
 English is widely spoken in tourist-facing businesses.